 Someone else says to let the tea brew 20 minutes or so.

 But I don’t follow either of those directions!
 I just brew 4 tsp. loose green tea (I get this organic green tea on Amazon) for every 8 cups I’m making.
 I don’t add the full 8 c. of boiling water to the tea, since I like to add ice-cubes and/or water, to cool the brew off faster.
-And—I only brew it for two to five minutes.
+And—I only brew it for two minutes.
+(This stuff’s so good, I don’t want to ingest too much caffeine if I’m drinking this later in the day.
+The grandkids love it too, and don’t need the caffeine either, so- two minutes seems right!)

 - 4 tsp. loose green tea (or 4 bags)